NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

     <tr id="field-cf-threat_score">
         <td><code>cf.threat_score</code><br />{{<type>}}Number{{</type>}}</td>
         <td>
-          <p>Represents a Cloudflare threat score from 0&#8211;100, where 0 indicates low risk.
+          <p>Represents a Khulnasoft threat score from 0&#8211;100, where 0 indicates low risk.
 Values above 10 may represent spammers or bots, and values above 40 identify bad actors on the Internet.
           </p>
           <p>It is rare to see values above 60.
 A common recommendation is to challenge requests with a score above 10 and to block those above 50.
           </p>